SvenSchindler/gameboy-emulator/README.md

 ## Feature support

-The following core features have been implemented and have been running pretty stable in my tests.
+The following core features have been implemented and have been running pretty stable in my tests:

 - CPU
+- PPU
 - DMA
 - Timer
-- Bus (mostly implemented)
+- Bus

+The emulator supports the following cartridge types:

-- ROM only + MBC1 cartridge support
+- ROM only
+- MBC 1
+- MBC 2
+- MBC 3
+- MBC 5

 Besides these core features, I implemented a basic PPU and some basic audio support.
 I might rewrite the APU at some point.
 I tried to structure the code in a way that makes it simple to replace or extend major components such as PPU or APU.